Inputs

 Form

 While you’re free to use FormKit inputs by themselves, you’ll usually want to group them into a form.
-To do this, simply wrap your inputs in a <FormKit type="form">.
+To do this, wrap your inputs in a <FormKit type="form">.

 The form type will actively collect all the values from child inputs, using the name of each input as the property name in the resulting data object (just like groups).
 You can also read and write to form values using v-model just as you would on any input.